smart-facility/cognicity-floodwatch/README.md

 ### Pebble SDK
 #### Cloud Pebble
-The most convinient method to run the flood watch application would be to use the Online Pebble Development application [**CloudPebble**](https://cloudpebble.net "CloudPebble").
+The most convenient method to run the flood watch application would be to use the Online Pebble Development application [**CloudPebble**](https://cloudpebble.net "CloudPebble").

 1. *CloudPebble* requires a pebble account to login and run the pebble application.
 2. Upon importing the repository from github compile the files using the Compilation tab and set the emulator to *Basalt* or *Chalk* since these two emulators represent the newer Pebble Time and Pebble Time Round watches which support colour display.